-On January 1st, 2024, the Parent Company, CA Consumer Finance S.A., transferred to CA Auto Bank S.p.A. - French Branch - the business unit Sofinco Mobilité which focuses
+On January 1st, 2024, the Parent Company, CA Consumer Finance S.A., transferred to CA Auto Bank S.p.A. - French Branch - the business unit Sofinco Mobilité which focuses on offering financing solutions for mobility devices, including cars, motorcycles, recreational vehicles, and boats.

-2.2 Indication of any existence of any atypical and/or unusual transactions, including intercompany or related party transactions
+2.2 Indication of any existence of atypical and/or unusual transactions, including inter-company transactions or transactions with related parties.